The Uncanny Similarity of Recurrence and Depth: The maze problem

-One explanation for these trends is the \emph{receptive field}, or the range of pixels in the input that determine the output at a given pixel.
-Intuitively, solving mazes requires global information rather than just local information which suggests that the receptive field of successful models must be large.
-While the receptive field certainly grows with depth, we show that this does not fully account for the behavior we see.
-We test this by training identical architectures to those described above, except that the 3 $\times$ 3 convolutional filters are dilated (this increases the receptive field without adding parameters or depth).
-In fact, these models can better solve mazes, but most importantly, we also see exactly the same relationship between recurrence and depth.
+We can further test this by training identical architectures to those described above, except that the 3 $\times$ 3 convolutional filters are dilated (this increases the receptive field without adding parameters or depth).
+In fact, these models are better at solving mazes, but most importantly, we also see exactly the same relationship between recurrence and depth.
 This confirms that recurrence has a strong benefit beyond merely increasing the receptive field.
-See Table \ref{tab:dilated}.
+See Table \ref{tab:dilated} for numerical results.